Happy scripting

 This library allows the connection and interaction with Communigate Pro CLI using the .Net framework.

-Distributed with full source code, pre-compiled DLL and minimalist sample project under a BSD-style license.
+CG.Net library is distributed with full source code, pre-compiled DLL and minimalist sample project under a BSD-style license.

 Content Filter Demo